test-acc-vaccym/HorizontalCalendar/README.md

    ...
 ```

 - Selected days.
-You can select calendar days to highlight them with a lower icon.
+You can highlight calendar days with a small dot bellow.
 The days do not need to be correlated.

 ```java
   ...